multifreded/hv20/day20/README.md

 apk del steghide xxd # buildkit
 ```

-This script leads to the conclusions: the file named `hidden.png` was hidden
+This script suggested that a file named `hidden.png` was hidden in another file
-in another file called `bunnies12.jpg` which was further converted and
+called `bunnies12.jpg` which was further converted and chopped into pieces.
+The
-chopped into pieces.
-The following steps reverse the process …
+following steps were taken to reverse the process.

 ```sh
 $ cd ab2b751e14409f169383b5802e61764fb4114839874ff342586ffa4f968de0c1/